-The department offers the MS in Epidemiology, a PhD in Epidemiology, an Epidemiology concentration in the MPH Program, and an online Graduate Certificate in Psychiatric Epidemiology.
-Currently, there are over 70 students across these academic programs in the Department.
+The department offers the PhD in Epidemiology, an Epidemiology concentration in the MPH program, an MS in Epidemiology, and an online Graduate Certificate in Psychiatric Epidemiology.
+Currently, there are over 100 students across these academic programs in the Department.

 Part II: Master of Science in Epidemiology